-3. Any containment areas or pens shall not be located in front of the primary structure and shall be located a minimum of 20 feet from any side or rear property line.
+- 1. All animals shall be confined indoors. - 2.
+Any exterior pens shall only be used during the daytime for supervised exercise and training use and shall not be located in front of the primary structure and shall be located a minimum of 20 feet from any side or rear property line.